wendy-qian/gettingandcleaningdata/CodeBook.md

 ## The Analysis

 ### Merging the data
-In run_analsis.R, the first step taken was to import all of the .txt files so that the data was in the environment.
+In run_analysis.R, the first step taken was to import all of the .txt files so that the data was in the environment.

 Before actually merging, the columns were assigned names - the subject_test.txt and subject_train.txt columns were given the name "subject", the activity_labels.txt column was given the name "activity_labels", and the X_train and X_test columns were given the corresponding names from the features.txt file.